If you’re over 50, considering a job search, and haven’t updated LinkedIn or created a profile, you could be in a tough spot.

 Fill in every section of LinkedIn possible for maximum results.

 The best sections to use are the Headline, About, Experience, Skills, Education, and Certifications.
-Don’t worry if you can’t completely populate each area at first.

 Some users in the over-50 category make the mistake of leaving a barely done LinkedIn Profile on display, which does little to convince employers of your personal brand value.